rosamarielafierro/outdoorsegmentation/README.md

 #### Bilinear Interpolation:  Kernel 3 Padding 1 vs Kernel 1

 As earlier said, we used *torch.nn.UpSample* as the component to upsample the encoded features.
-In the original experiment, shown before, we included the Kernel size 1 in the last step as presented in the original paper.
+We did modify the original experiment substituting the transposed convolutions for the convolutions Kernel size 1 in the last step.
 However, we wanted to test if using a wider kernel (3x3), it can keep better the spatial information for the feature extraction than the orginal 1x1 one.

 ~~~
     #New